OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

     - **Process Control Block** - An individual structure that stores all of the information about a process inorder to keep track of all the running programs in a system.
+    - **Context Switch ** - gives the OS the ability to stop running one program and start running another on a given CPU

     ###### [Return](#systems-introduction) to the *Systems Introduction* module